NURSE’S OFFICE INFORMATION

 Body: Student must have proof of treatment from physician.

-Scalp: Student must have statement from doctor or clinic to return to school.
+Scalp: Student must have a statement from a doctor or clinic to return to school.

 Vomiting

-Child must be symptom-free for 24 hours since last episode of vomiting.
+Child must be symptom-free for 24 hours since the last episode of vomiting before returning to school.

 Diarrhea

-Child must be symptom-free for 24 hours since last episode of diarrhea.
+Child must be symptom-free for 24 hours since the last episode of diarrhea.

 Strep Throat